How to Build a Garden Office: Planning, Design & Structural Considerations for Garden Offices

 A garden office is a practical and effective solution to needing a separate working from home space.
-We cover the ins and outs of adding a garden office and what you should know before specifying a structure
+We take a look at how to build a garden office and what you should know about planning, design and more

 by Sander Tel

-A garden office will make a fantastic, budget-friendly and multi-functional addition to your home and garden.
+Wondering how to build a garden office?
+Garden offices make a fantastic, budget-friendly and multi-functional addition to your home and garden.
 “They can be a more cost-effective alternative to traditional extensions and can be installed with far less disruption to the existing property,” says Matthew Farrington, managing director of Eden Spaces.

-With the move towards remote working, having a designated zone for these activities can be an excellent idea for your productivity and helping maintain that work-life balance.
+With remote or hybrid working now being the norm, having a designated zone for studying, working or taking meetings can be an excellent idea for your productivity and helping maintain that work-life balance.
 But where to begin with planning and building a garden office?

-Firstly, it’s important to consider how you’re going to use the space day-to-day and then you can draw up a list of essential features to include in your garden office.
+Firstly, it’s important to consider how you’re going to use the garden office day-to-day and then you can draw up a list of essential features to include.
 For example, do you want to have running water available at all times?
 Maybe you’ll want to include underfloor heating, or even add a partition wall to break up the zones into separate work stations.
 These are all things to consider before deciding on your new garden office’s layout, structure and design details.

-From planning permission through to the design options and foundation works, here, we’re outlining the key points to consider if you’re thinking about building a garden office on your home’s plot.
+From planning permission through to the design options and foundation works, here, I’m outlining the key points to consider if you’re thinking about building a garden office on your home’s plot.

-There are two main routes to choose from here: off-the-shelf garden buildings; or bespoke designs from a specialist company or architect.
+When building a garden office, there are two main routes to choose from: off-the-shelf garden buildings; or bespoke designs from a specialist company or architect.
 Kit garden offices or rooms are a popular choice.
-They tend to be affordable, easy to install (sometimes even on a DIY basis) and come in a variety of styles, materials and finishes.
+They tend to be affordable, easy to install (sometimes you can even buy a DIY garden office) and come in a variety of styles, materials and finishes.

 So, there’s plenty of choice, and you can achieve an individual look without going through the rigmarole of a full design process.
 Plus, you’ll be able to deck it out internally to suit your tastes and requirements – albeit working within the limitations of a fixed floor plan.